HarkerDev/docs/docs/front-end/add-page.md

 If you want to add in a stylesheet, favicon, or `<meta>` tag, you would put it here in between the `<head></head>` tags.

-### Referencing Partials
+## Referencing Partials

 For information on how to reference a partial, [view this tutorial](https://github.com/DJMcoder/HarkerDevGuides/wiki/Referencing-a-Partial-Page).

 For information on what the various partials do, [view this tutorial](https://github.com/DJMcoder/HarkerDevGuides/wiki/Using-the-Various-Partials).

 There are three main partial pages to include.
 The first is the navbar, which usually is the first thing after the `<body>` tag.
 You would include it as so:

 ````html
 <%- include('../partials/navbar.ejs') %>
 ````

-Then, there is the loader partial, which includes tools on making a full-screen page loader using [[materializecss' preloader tool|http://materializecss.com/preloader.html]].
+Then, there is the loader partial, which includes tools on making a full-screen page loader using [materializecss' preloader tool](http://materializecss.com/preloader.html).
 If you want to use the tools, include them as so:

 ````html
 <%- include('../partials/loader.ejs') %>